urboob21/urboob21.github.io/content/posts/english-grammar.md

 ---

 ## 1. Tenses
-Tenses indicate the time of an action or state of being expressed by a verb
+Tenses indicate the time of an action or state of being expressed by a verb.<br>

 ### 1.1.
 Present
 #### 1.1.1.
 Present Continuous ( I am doing)